MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/mvexpandoperator.md

    to all records.

-1. For each *ColumnName* or *ArrayExpression* that is expanded, the number of output records is determined for each value as explained [below](#modes-of-expansion).
+1. For each *ColumnName* or *ArrayExpression* that is expanded, the number of output records is determined for each value as explained in [modes of expansion](#modes-of-expansion).
 For each input record, the maximum number of output records is calculated.
 All arrays or property bags are expanded "in parallel" so that missing values (if any) are replaced by null values.
 Elements are expanded into rows in the order that they appear in the original array/bag.

 1. If the dynamic value is null, then a single record is produced for that value (null).